ulope/guardhouse/README.txt

   verification of domain ownership
 * Reception of sentry exception logs

-Missing functionality:
+Baerly working functionality:
-* Displaying of exception logs
+* Displaying of exception logs - The plan is to integrate sentry's views

 The requirements are listed in pip freeze format in req.txt